Mjolnir42/zfs-snapshots/README.md

 5. Delete all unmarked files on the list, as well as their par2 recovery data.

-The FTP path must only contain files uploaded by the example processing script.
-In the best case scenario, all unrecognized files are only deleted...
+Best case, the FTP path only contains files uploaded by the example processing script.
+It may contain more, but you need to make sure that those filenames do not match the filter regexp.
+Unless of course you want it to also be deleted according to the same rules.
+Then go ahead.

 Configure the example processing script
 =======================================

-1. Setup your `/root/.netrc` so it can be used by curl to FTP upload the backups
+1. Setup your `/root/.netrc` so it can be used by curl to FTP upload the backups.
+Check the permissions on `/root` and the file itself.
+   Be sad that you are stuck with FTP.
 2. Specify your RSA public key in line 40 of the script.
 See the README in `usr/local/libdata/zfs-snapshots/` for information how to create a RSA keypair with `openssl`'s commandline tools.